proteanblank/pribambase/README.md

 Specific files or libraries might be also available under different terms, see included comment or package licenses.

 ## Acknowledgements
+- David Capello did a significant part of the work on interprocessing API for Aseprite
-Async loop handling is based on [Blender Cloud Addon](https://cloud.blender.org/services)
+- Async handling is based on [Blender Cloud Addon](https://cloud.blender.org/services)